Danny Webb (British actor)

 Danny Webb (born 6 June 1958) is an English television and film actor.
-His roles include the prisoner Morse in the movie Alien 3, Thomas Cromwell in Henry VIII and John Maynard Jefferson in the two part Doctor Who story "The Impossible Planet" and "The Satan Pit" in 2006.
+His roles include the prisoner Morse in the movie Alien 3, Thomas Cromwell in Henry VIII, John Maynard Jefferson in the two part Doctor Who story "The Impossible Planet" and "The Satan Pit" in 2006, and Ser Arlan of Pennytree in A Knight of the Seven Kingdoms in 2026.

-Early life
+Early life and education

 Webb was born on 6 June 1958 to Eileen and Maurice Webb.
-He attended The Royal Academy of Dramatic Art and graduated in 1977.
+He attended the Royal Academy of Dramatic Art and graduated in 1977.

 Career

+Film and television

 Webb has appeared in many British television programmes, including The Young Indiana Jones Chronicles, Our Friends in the North, A Touch of Frost, Agatha Christie's Poirot, The Bill, Midsomer Murders, Silent Witness and Shackleton.
 He also appeared in two episodes of Doctor Who – "The Impossible Planet" and "The Satan Pit".
 He has also appeared in Britannia High as Jack Tyler and in New Tricks as a DJ.

 In 1985, Webb appeared alongside Jon Pertwee in a television adaptation of Karl Wittlinger's Broadway play, Do You Know the Milky Way? playing Kris, a psychiatric patient who believed that he came from another star.
 Webb has also had recurring roles in several television series, including Brookside, Cardiac Arrest and Life Begins.

 In 2008, Webb appeared as the journalist Noel Botham in the BBC Four drama Hughie Green, Most Sincerely, as well as narrating the Games Workshop Black Library audiobook The Lightning Tower/The Dark King and the Gotrek and Felix audiobook Slayer of the Storm God.
 He also had a small part as a German communications officer in the film Valkyrie starring Tom Cruise.
 In September 2009, he had a lead role in the BBC1 five-part drama series Land Girls, playing a sergeant in the Home Guard.

 In 2015, Danny completed the role of Roy in the British crime thriller The Contract which was released in January 2016.
 In August 2024, it was announced that Webb had been cast as Ser Arlan of Pennytree in the upcoming series A Knight of the Seven Kingdoms.
+The series premiered in 2026.

-Theatre work
+Theatre

-Webb has worked extensively in theatre, including in the Olivier Award-winning production of Blasted by Sarah Kane at the Lyric Theatre in 2011.
-He also won Best Actor for the role in the Off West End Awards.
+Webb has worked extensively in theatre, including in the Olivier Award-winning production of Blasted by Sarah Kane at the Lyric Theatre, a production he received the 2011 Offie for Best Actor.
 He has appeared twice at the Royal Court Theatre, in Chicken Soup with Barley by Arnold Wesker (2011) and The Mistress Contract.
 In 2022, he appeared as Al Smith in Straight Line Crazy in London and Off-Broadway.

-Music video
+Music videos

 Webb plays the protagonist in all three versions of Yes's 1983 video for "Owner of a Lonely Heart".